tungnk123/android-cheat-sheet/android-basics/layout/layout.md

 ### **Constraint Layout**

+- Create large and complex layouts with a flat view hierarchy.
+- Use-case: Versatile for most UI designs and reduces nesting, which improves performance.
+- More:

 ### **Relative Layout**

 - A **RelativeLayout** in Android is a type of ViewGroup that allows you to position child views relative to each other or relative to the parent layout.
 It’s a flexible layout where you can arrange the child views in relation to one another based on certain rules, making it suitable for creating complex UI designs.
 - **RelativeLayout** was commonly used in earlier Android development, but with the introduction of **`ConstraintLayout`**, it’s less frequently used in modern apps.
+- Every view is positioned relative to another view or the parent container.
+- Use-case: Useful when you want a flexible UI without specifying exact positions.
 - More: https://developer.android.com/develop/ui/views/layout/constraint-layout

 ### **Grid Layout**